 Foxes like to eat meat first and foremost, but if they cannot find the approximately half a kilogram of meat they need to consume every day, they can compensate for that with other types of food.
 Foxes are extremely opportunistic creatures, and as such, they will eat just about anything they can get they can find.
 Foxes will scavenge meet, including scraps of meat left behind by larger predators.
 They will even scavenge any food that humans leave lying around.

 The gray fox can be found throughout most of the United States as well as Central America.
 They eat small mammals primarily, like most foxes do, including squirrels and cottontail rabbits.
-When insects are plentiful during the summer, they play a large part of the gray fox’s diet.
+When insects are plentiful during the summer, they play a large part in the gray fox’s diet.
 They will also eat corn, nuts, and grain.

 The red fox subsists on small mammals like squirrels and mice, yet a large part of the red fox’s diet consists of invertebrates.
 Red foxes are known to eat insects like crickets, grasshoppers, and beetles.
 They will even eat crayfish.
 Red foxes will store surplus food under piles of leaves, bury them in the ground, or hide them in snowpacks.

 The pampas fox lives in South America and can be found in parts of Argentina, Bolivia, Brazil, and Uruguay.
-It can be found in forests, as well wetlands.
+It can be found in forests, as well as wetlands.
 The fox likes to eat birds and small mammals, but thanks to the fact that they live near wetlands they also subsist in large part on small amphibians and reptiles like frogs and lizards.
 They will also eat sugar cane stocks and wild fruit.

 Arctic foxes eat small mammals like voles, lemmings, hairs, and birds.
-The foxes large ears enable them to hear animals moving around the snow, and they will either dig up the animal or jump high into the air and come down to break through the snow.
+The fox’s large ears enable them to hear animals moving around the snow, and they will either dig up the animal or jump high into the air and come down to break through the snow.
 During the spring and summer, Arctic foxes will eat berries, nuts, and wild fruit.
 Arctic foxes sometimes follow polar bears around and scavenge the meat left behind by their kills.
 Extra food is often buried under the snow and saved for later.

 As humans have come to dominate much of the globe, wild foxes have learned to live around human society and scavenge for food left by humans.
 Foxes will occasionally dig through trash cans or garbage bags to eat food scraps, but they are just as frequently fed by people.
 Foxes occasionally eat small pets, like rabbits or chickens, though this is fairly rare as a fox prefers eating easily scavenged food to the difficulty of hunting down an animal, even a domesticated animal.